-These carbonyl compounds have carbon containing substituents on both sides of the carbon-oxygen double bond.
+These carbonyl compounds have carbon-containing substituents on both sides of the carbon-oxygen double bond.
 The carbonyl carbon of the ketone group is sp2 hybridized.
-The structure of ketones is trigonal planar centered around the carbonyl carbon.
+The structure of ketones is a trigonal planar centred around the carbonyl carbon.
 The bond angles of this structure approximate at 1200.
-Since the carbon oxygen bond makes the carbonyl group polar (oxygen is more electron withdrawing than carbon), ketones tend to be nucleophilic at the oxygen atom and electrophilic at the carbon atom.
+Since the carbon-oxygen bond makes the carbonyl group polar (oxygen is more electron-withdrawing than carbon), ketones tend to be nucleophilic at the oxygen atom and electrophilic at the carbon atom.

 Ketones are mass-produced industrially for their use as solvents, pharmaceuticals, and as precursors for polymers.
 Important ketones include methyl ethyl ketone (also called butanone), cyclohexanone, and acetone.

 Preparation of Ketones

 Acid chlorides on reaction with dialkyl cadmium produce ketones.
 Dialkyl cadmium themselves are prepared from Grignard reagents.

 2R-Mg-X + CdCl2 → R2Cd + 2 Mg(X)Cl

 The method is useful in a way that the mixed ketones can be prepared very conveniently.

 - Ketones are polar in nature due to the presence of a polar carbonyl group.
 Therefore they have higher boiling points than non-polar compounds.